 One written assignment

-This module can be taken as a standalone course if required.
+This short course can be taken as a stand-alone course if required.

-The module can be taken as an assessed or non assessed week To apply, please contact the Programme Administrator, 0121 414 7577, or at email@example.com.
-Applications must be received a minimum of one month before the start date of the module.
+This short course can be taken as an assessed or non assessed week To apply, please contact the Programme Administrator, 0121 414 7577, or at firstname.lastname@example.org.
+Applications must be received a minimum of one month before the start date of the course.
 For further information on fees or entry requirements, please contact the Programme Administrator.